 A current color photograph of you and your pet together (in case you are separated)

-Bowls - non-spill able, you can pack small items in these to fit in the space of dog backpack
+Bowls -with lids, you can pack small items in these to fit in the space of dog backpack, can be used as cups too

 Poop Scoop Baggies